PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-set-properties.rst

     .. image:: ../images/prefab-set-property-example-2-04212020.webp
         :alt: Unlock texture property.

 #.
-You want to see how it looks with a purple texture, but you change it in the **Dragon** prefab_ file, so, the second prefab_ instance will be updated automatically to show the new purple dragon texture:
+You want to see how it looks with a purple texture, but you change it in the **Dragon** prefab_ file, so, the second |PrefabInstance|_ will be updated automatically to show the new purple dragon texture:

     .. image:: ../images/prefab-set-property-example-3-04212020.webp
         :alt: You changed the texture in the prefab.

 #.
-Ok, you love the purple color of the dragon, so you want all the **Dragon** prefab_ instances to have the same color.
+Ok, you love the purple color of the dragon, so you want all the **Dragon** |PrefabInstances|_ to have the same color.
 To do this, you lock again the `texture property`_ of the first (yet brown) dragon and it gets the prefab_ texture: the purple one:

     .. image:: ../images/prefab-set-property-example-4-04212020.webp
         :alt: Both instances with same prefab texture.